0bubbles0/fac22-pre-projects/week-01-02/javascript-practice/execute.md

   - construct instance of class &rarr; `new MyClass()`
   - Similar to **object-oriented** languages (Java, C#, Python, Ruby), although JS object system is **prototype-based**
     - **better use classes** &rarr; better understood
+    - React components used to be defined with classes (this.props, this.setState easy)
+  - can use in function or if, but rarely should! &rarr; set up class outside, inside new Cat('A')
+  - **Scope**:
+    - can access everything inside function,
+    - class not visible outside (like let, const)
+    - can't class(class)
+  - **Extend**
+    - super
+    - sub: extends, super()
+    - x `instanceof` Super &rarr; understands if in Super or any of its Subs.
+      - true if x = new Super()
+    - subs can define/override super methods/properties
+    - cant inherit from multiple supers at once (unlike Python, C++)

   ```js
   // Construct instance